mapninja/Pixels2Points/readme.md

 * **[Allmaps Tile Server](https://allmaps.xyz/)**
   This generates an XYZ tile service from your georeferenced map, allowing the map to be used as a basemap in tools like geojson.io.
 * **[Archive.org](https://archive.org/)**
   A public digital library where we upload and host the IIIF version of the historic map.
 It provides permanent URLs and integrates with the Allmaps georeferencing tools.
+You can upload your own scanned map images to [archive.org](https://archive.org) and get IIIF services on the images.
 * **[IIIF Hosting Instructions (Training Site)](https://training.iiif.io/time_machine/day-two/image-servers/iiif-hosting-ia.html)**
   This instructional guide walks you through the steps of uploading a historic map image to Archive.org and generating a IIIF manifest, a key step in making your map usable in geospatial workflows.
 * **[GitHub](https://github.com/)**
   A platform for hosting, sharing, and collaborating on code and documentation.
 Workshop materials and example datasets are provided via GitHub repositories.
+GitHub also "renders" geojson as a map, whenever you deposit it in a repo, making it a great way to share your data.
 * **[Leaflet.js](https://leafletjs.com/)**
   An open-source JavaScript library for interactive maps.
 Leaflet.js is widely used for displaying geospatial data and custom map layers in web applications.
 * **[Turf.js](https://turfjs.org/)**